EnriqueDoster/project_lab_notebooks/Other_projects/Baits_for_sequins_notebook.md

 ### 2019-1-13
-* I downloaded the anequin github repository and created probes using the "design.py" script from CATCH.
+* I downloaded the anaquin github repository and created probes using the "design.py" script from CATCH.
 The metasequin_sequences_3.0.fa file contained 178 sequences and 3348 probes were created using the following command:

 '''
 design.py metasequin_sequences_3.0.fa -pl 120 -ps 120 -o metasequin_sequences_3.0.fa.probes.fasta --max-num-processes 10 --verbose --small-seq-skip 120